What is the Board of Pharmacy Specialties and what are its responsibilities?

 Once an individual passes the certification examination, the length

 of certification is 7 years.
-An annual registration fee of $50 is paid
+An annual maintenance fee is paid

 to the BPS to help support administrative